IBC Totes in Canada: Types, Standards, and Compliance Explained

 Why Industries Use IBC Totes Instead of Drums

+Across Canada, industries rely on IBC totes and industrial bulk containers for safe chemical storage and transport due to their efficiency and compliance advantages.
 The 55-gallon drum is not going away.
 But when you are moving bulk liquids at an industrial scale, the operational math often favours IBCs.

-A single 275-gallon IBC replaces five 55-gallon drums.
+A single 275-gallon IBC container replaces five 55-gallon drums.
 That means five fewer containers to manage, move, label, fill, and track — every single time.
 At volume, that adds up fast.

 Volume efficiency: One 275-gallon IBC replaces five 55-gallon drums, cutting container count and handling complexity significantly.